anyputer/Tutorials/How to Connect To TestConnect24.md

 9. Restart fiddler by closing it and running it again.

-10. Now, head over to your Wii.
+10. Now, head over to your DSi.

-**Wii Setup:**
+**DSi Setup:**

-1. Go into Wii options, then Wii settings.
+1. Power on your dsi and go to "System Settings".

-2. Go to Wii System Settings, then go to page 2 and click Internet.
+2. Turn to page 3 and click "Internet"

+3. Then, Go to Connection Settings.

-**If you already have a connection setup, skip "For Wireless and For Wired Steps"**
+**If you already have a connection setup, skip "How To Connect To The Interent"**

-3. Pick an available connection and connect to the internet.

-**For Wireless**
+**How To Connect To The Internet: Wireless**

+1. For WEP, click any available connection point.
+If you WPA or WPA2, go to Advanced Setup and then pick an available connection point.

-1. Click "Wireless Connection" and click "Search for an Access Point".
+2. Click "Search for an Access Point."

-2. Then pick your WiFi and enter your WiFi password.
+3. Then pick your WiFi and enter your WiFi password.

-3. Now do a connection test and see if your connection was successful.
+4. Now do a connection test and see if your connection was successful.

-4. If the connection test was successful, click "No" to skip performing a Wii system update.

-**For Wired**

-1. You are going to need a "USB to LAN adapter".

-2. Click wired connection and do a connection test to see if it can connect.

-3. If the coonnection test was successful, click "No" to skip performing a Wii system update.

-**Wii Setup: Continued**
+**DSi Setup: Continued**

-4. Now, click your connection #, click change settings, and turn right until you see "Proxy Server".
+4. Now, click your connection #, click change settings, and turn right until you see "Proxy Settings".

-5. Click "Use" and then click "Advanced Settings".
+5. Click "Yes" and then click "Detailed setup".

 6. Click "Proxy Server" and type in your IP Address.